Community Care College Data & Information Overview

 The student loan default rate at Community Care College is 2.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Community Care College Graduates Make?students who graduate from Community Care College with a bachelor's degree go on to jobs where they make an average salary of $21,600 in their early years.
+How Much Money Do Community Care College Graduates Make?bachelor's degree recipients from Community Care College make around $21,600 per year during the early years of their employment.
 Unfortunately, this is 46% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.